-In most cases, Dr. Azmoodeh and his team work hard to avoid extractions when they aren’t necessary.
+In most cases, Dr. Azmoodeh and his team work hard to avoid tooth extractions in Plano, TX when they aren’t necessary.
 At the end of the day, saving your natural tooth is always a better solution than simply extracting it.
 However, some situations require an extraction, either because there isn’t enough salvageable tooth left or the neighboring teeth are at risk of damage if left in the mouth.
-If your tooth is severely damaged or your wisdom teeth are beginning to erupt, don’t hesitate to contact our office today!
+If your tooth is severely damaged or your wisdom teeth are beginning to erupt, don’t hesitate to contact our dental office today!

 Teeth are made from enamel, which is the hardest substance in the human body.
 With that being said, teeth are still fragile to long-term plaque exposure and trauma.
 If a tooth is so damaged that a filling or crown will not be enough to restore it, whether it’s from a sporting injury or a very large cavity, your dentist will extract it to prevent infections of neighboring teeth.